COVID-19 Parent and Camper Resource Center

 Yes, Belknap will endure.
 Belknap’s financial situation is strong, reflecting both the long-term and generous support of our donors as well as sound fiscal management.
 More specifically, in response to the potential disruption from COVID-19, Belknap has conducted the following:

 - We have frozen all spending except for salaries, health benefits and utilities.

 - We have applied for and secured funding through a combination of low interest loans and gifts to cover certain essential expenditures.

 - Belknap’s endowment is well-managed and could be available to provide additional support.

 To help support Belknap, please visit campbelknap.secure.force.com/donate

-What are the management guidelines Belknap has implemented to help guide a decision about summer 2020?
+What were the management guidelines Belknap implemented to help guide a decision about summer 2020?

 The Risk Management Committee, with support of the Board of Trustees, has outlined the following guidelines to support the decision-making process around COVID-19:

 - Understand and respond to the needs for our campers and their families.